RedBearAK/toshy/README.md

 cd ~/Downloads/toshy[hit Tab to autocomplete the folder name, and Enter]
 ```

-You should now be in a folder called something like `toshy-main` or `toshy-dev_beta`, depending on which branch you downloaded the zip archive from.
+You should now be in a folder called something like `toshy-main` or `toshy-dev_beta`, depending on which branch you downloaded the zip archive from, and you should be able to run the installation command from earlier (`./setup_toshy.py install`).

 Check out the `--options` in the next section if the basic install doesn't work.
 If you are on KDE Plasma and want a more Mac-like task switching experience, take a look at the `--fancy-pants` option in particular.